European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 this device can be run.
 This is done by setting the ``__version__`` property.

 In the example we create a single slot by decorating a member function accordingly.
-This will render as a button labelled "hello" in the GUI or be accessible using ``remote().execute("/some/remote/device", "hello")`` from the CLI.
+This will render as a button labeled "hello" in the GUI or be accessible using ``remote().execute("/some/remote/device", "hello")`` from the CLI.

 .. note::